JesseJestem/ML_Training/python_ml/linear_regression/README.md

-# Logistic Regression
+# Linear Regression

-This project focuses on Logistic Regression for binary classification.
+This project focuses on understanding and implementing Linear Regression.

-The goal is to understand how a model can classify data into two classes using a sigmoid function and a decision boundary.
+The goal is to learn how a model can predict continuous values by finding the relationship between input features and target values.

 ## Purpose

-The purpose of this project is to learn the basic structure of classification models and understand how Logistic Regression works internally.
+The purpose of this project is to understand the basic workflow of supervised machine learning:

-This includes:

-- calculating the linear combination of features and parameters;
+- preparing training data;
-- applying the sigmoid function;
+- defining a prediction function;
-- computing the logistic cost function;
+- calculating the cost;
-- updating parameters;
+- updating parameters with gradient descent;
-- understanding decision boundaries;
-- applying regularization to reduce overfitting.
+- visualizing the result;
+- understanding how feature scaling and polynomial features affect model performance.

 ## Main Concepts

-- Logistic Regression
+- Linear Regression
-- Binary Classification
-- Sigmoid Function
-- Decision Boundary
 - Cost Function
 - Gradient Descent
+- Learning Rate
+- Feature Scaling
+- Polynomial Regression
-- Regularization
+- Model Prediction
-- Overfitting
+- Visualization

 ## Technologies Used